 As the committee begins to evaluate the student's progress in the NACS Program, only the faculty members continue to serve.
 At a third meeting scheduled no later than October 15 of the student's second year, the student will make an oral presentation of the First Year Research Project to the committee.
+The oral presentation meeting must take place in person.
+A petition is required to have the meeting via Zoom.

-Qualifying Exam
+Qualifying Exam (QE)

 Committee composition may grow as the student gets to know more faculty in the program and/or additional expertise is needed.
 The student and committee members sign a Qualifying Exam Committee form and the student submits it to the NACS office.
 It is recommended that the committee meets during the spring semester of the student's second year.
+The QE oral presentation meeting must take place in person.
+A petition is required to have the meeting via Zoom.